 Motorists Stopped on the Side of the Road are in Real Danger of Serious Injuries

 Car accidents that occur on the shoulder of the road are very dangerous, and often, deadly.
-In fact, of all fatal accidents in the nation in 2009, about 40% of them involved the shoulder of the road impact.
-Many of these collisions involve a vehicle stopped or stalled on the road due to mechanical problems but in other cases, a bicyclist riding on the shoulder or a pedestrian walking near the road can also become victims.
+Many of these collisions involve a vehicle stopped or stalled on the road due to mechanical problems.
+However, a bicyclist riding on the shoulder or a pedestrian walking near the road are often victims as well.

 Types of Shoulder of the Road Accidents

 Drivers who stop on the side of the road (aka the shoulder of the road) are injured or killed in car accidents every year.
 In fact, about 19% of all motor vehicle crashes occur either on the road shoulder or in the median, Additionally, about 12% of driver deaths from car accidents occur on the shoulder of the road.

 Some common situations in which shoulder of the road accidents occur, include:

 - A negligent driver fails to see a vehicle on the side of the road and hits the car while someone is inside.

 - Where a negligent driver fails to see a stranded motorist standing on the side of the road and hits them while they are outside the vehicle.

 - A negligent motorist hits a pedestrian who is walking down the side of the road, either to get help or while just walking somewhere.